DiyMediaServer

 Step 4: Set Correct File Permissions

-SSH has strong opinions about file permissions, and it’s not shy about letting you know when they are wrong.
-If your .ssh directory or files are too permissive, SSH will flat-out refuse to use them.
-Think of it as SSH’s way of protecting you from yourself.
+SSH has strong opinions about file permissions, and it’s not shy about telling you when they’re wrong.
+If your .ssh directory or its files are too open, SSH will flat-out refuse to use them.
+Think of it as SSH protecting you from yourself.

 Here are the correct permissions: